 There are several different recipes out there for clear toy and barley candy.
 See the recipe page to select one.

 For this page, I am going to use the basic recipe that came from Thos Mills & Bro.
-The recipe has been scaled down from a commercial sized batch.

 Things you will need: